garrandall/popular-music-data/tracks/i-know-where-it-s-at-all-saints.md

 Don't you wanna come and see it

-If you know that you wanna get on down (Ooh, bop bop) No need to worry cause All Saints will be around (Ooh, bop bop) So if you're feeling kinda low, well baby don't (Ooh, bop bop) Cause I'll be here right (Right here) by your side (Your side) ready to flow (Ready to flow)
+If you know that you wanna get on down (Oh, bop bop) No need to worry cause All Saints will be around (Oh, bop bop) So if you're feeling kinda low, well baby don't (Oh, bop bop) Cause I'll be here right (Right here) by your side (Your side) ready to flow (Ready to flow)